bert1111/kinequick-calendar-pdf-parser/README.md

     action: calendar.create_event
 ```

-Second, copy both files "pdf_agenda_sync_via_txt.py" and "requirements.txt" to the pyscript folder, and change your calendar name.
+Second, copy both files "pdf_agenda_sync_via_txt.py" and "requirements.txt" to the pyscript folder, and change your calendar name on line 109.
 Reboot (For the Shell command to be able to run)

-5. Now you can make an automation to run automatically every week or sooner or via a button.
+   Now you can make an automation to run automatically every week or sooner or via a button.
    In my case the shell command has to run first, but this is not necessary if you save the file straight to the "www" folder.
 (Not recommended)

 	To make the file you need, you have to open the KineQuick calendar and click print.